Hi John:

 Philip and Janet Palmer writes...

-Hi John: - we used to dance to the Modernairs in the early sixties, I think at the Ritz in Kings Heath.
+Hi John: - we used to dance to the Modernaires in the early sixties, I think at the Ritz in Kings Heath.
 We danced at Alex Hoopers, Sparkhill, the West End, The Locarno, The Blake and Hale.
 Such fond memories - we used to have such fun.
 Met my wife at the Ritz Kings Heath in 1961.
 Married in 1962, we are still married 39 Years.
 We now live in Apache Junction Arizona.
 Love this website.
 Keep the good work up.

 Ken Pettifer wrote...